remorhaz/php-unilex/README.md

 Token ID: 3
 Token ID: 255
 ```
 Let's go a bit further and make it possible to retrieve text presentation of every token from input buffer.
-We need to modify a lexer specification to store characters and to attach the result to each non-EOI token as an attribute:
+We need to modify a lexer specification to attach the result to each non-EOI token as an attribute:
 ```php
 <?php
 /**